 What is the license for The Stack dataset?

 The Stack is a collection of source code from repositories with various licenses.
 Any use of code gathered in The Stack must abide by the code’s original license terms, including attribution clauses when relevant.
-To facilitate this, The Stack contains provenance information, including the source of the code and its license, for each data point.
+We faciliate this by provenance information for each data point.

-For The Stack v1.0, we included the following list of SPDX license identifiers in the dataset:
+The list of SPDX license identifiers included in the dataset can be found here.